SEARCH:

 Simona

-Hi Simona, while I don’t know the BabyPouch wrap, there are a few tips that might help you.
+9. Hi Simona, while I don’t know the BabyPouch wrap, there are a few tips that might help you.

 Try your baby in an upright position, instead of a cradle carry with his head tucked into the fabric comes down over your shoulder.
 This will keep him upright and in a supported position.
 You can either put him in a semi-reclined cradle hold (slightly inclined) or in an upright carry with his tummy facing yours.
-Here are some pictures of this carry:

 Secondly, tie the wrap *much* tighter than you think you should.
 Babies feel more secure when they are snugly held.

 As far as convenience of getting things done, the upright hold should help you with the concern about banging his head.
-If you really want hands free, though, you might consider a wrap that can do a back-carry (like the Bali Stretch or Bali Breeze wraps) or the Kozy Carrier mei tai, which can also be used as a back carrier for an infant.
+If you really want hands free, though, you might consider a wrap that can do a back-carry (like the Wrapsody Stretch or Breeze wraps) or the Kozy Carrier mei tai, which can also be used as a back carrier for an infant.

 I hope this helps!